zhouc20/zhouc.ai/index.md

 ## About Me

+I am a first year undergraduate student in the [Department of Electrical Engineering and Computer Science](https://www.eecs.mit.edu/), co-advised by [Tommi Jaakkola](https://people.csail.mit.edu/tommi/) and [Stephen Bates](https://stephenbates19.github.io/).
+I am affiliated with [CSAIL](https://www.csail.mit.edu/) and [LIDS](https://lids.mit.edu/).

-I am a senior year undergraduate student in [Department of Automation](https://www.au.tsinghua.edu.cn/en/), School of Information at [Tsinghua University](https://www.tsinghua.edu.cn/en/index.html).
+Previously, I received a bachelor from the [Department of Automation](https://www.au.tsinghua.edu.cn/en/), School of Information at [Tsinghua University](https://www.tsinghua.edu.cn/en/index.html).
 I am also a member of Class of General Artificial Intelligence of Tsinghua University, and I minor in statistics.

 In my undergraduate research, I am fortunate to work with [Muhan Zhang](https://muhanzhang.github.io/) at Institute for Artificial Intelligence of Peking University.
 We have great collaborations working on machine learning theories, graph neural networks, AI4Science and LLM/foundation models.
 In the summer of 2023, I had the privilege to intern at UCSD advised by [Yusu Wang](http://yusu.belkin-wang.org/) and [Rose Yu](https://roseyu.com/) on machine learning.
 I also worked with [Gao Huang](https://www.gaohuang.net/) at Tsinghua University on computer vision.

-I will start my PhD in MIT EECS this year!

 ## Research Interests